chef/chef-web-docs/chef_master/source/server_security.rst

 SSL Certificates
 =====================================================
 Initial configuration of the Chef Infra Server is done automatically using a self-signed certificate to create the certificate and private key files for Nginx.
-This section details the process for updating a Chef server s SSL certificate.
+This section details the process for updating a Chef Infra Server's SSL certificate.

 Automatic Installation (recommended)
 -----------------------------------------------------